Gpreciat/dataTRICKS/projects/chemoinformaticsDatabaseGeneration/README.md

 3. **Reaction Generation:** Generate atomically balanced reactions along with files in RXN, RInChI, and SMILES formats.

-## Integration with COBRA Toolbox
+## Getting Started

-You can also find scripts and functions related to this project in the COBRA Toolbox.
+You can also find scripts and functions related to this project in the [COBRA Toolbox](https://github.com/opencobra/cobratoolbox).
+For a detailed guide on using these functions, please refer to the [COBRA Toolbox Documentation](https://github.com/opencobra/cobratoolbox/blob/master/docs/source/notes/COBRAModelFields.md).

+## Chemoinformatic databases generated

 For more detailed results using different genomic-scale models, please refer to [the GitHub repository here](https://github.com/opencobra/ctf).

 ## Applications